Using program views

 Aside from the common tasks you can complete in both views, there are other tasks you can do in the scope view.

-- Select the columns for the issue details that you want to display in the scope table
+3. Configure columns: Select the columns for the issue details that you want to display in the scope table.

 4. Navigate issue hierarchy: Click on an issue to view it in more detail.
 Note that you can only do this for issues at the epic level and higher.

-5. View issue details: In the program details panel, browse details about an issue, such as its parent issue (if any) and description (if any).
+5. View issue details: Browse details about an issue, such as its parent issue (if any), description, dependencies (if any), and scheduling factors.

 6. Edit issues in their plans: Edit an issue right in the plan where it belongs — you can select the plan if the issue belongs to multiple plans.